itf/6s092/courses/IAP19/PS/PS2/content.md

 What does the sum converges to?

  <question expression>
-csq_prompt = """What is the total amount of work done in the tree?
+csq_prompt = """What does the sum that upper bounds the work on the tree converges to?
 """
 csq_error_on_unknown_variable = True  #make sure they get rid of a in the answer csq_show_check = True